draeder/easypeers/README.md

 If you use this library, it is important to understand that it is experimental and currently designed for use as a raw protocol.
 You might consider applying your own security/encryption, or submitting a PR to help with Easypeers.

 ### Update
-Easypeers now uses Zero Knowledge Proof for message integrity and sender authenticity verification.
-If proof fails at any step of message propagation, on any peer, even those relaying the message that are not interested in it, the peer will cease propagating the message.
+Easypeers now uses Zero Knowledge Proof for swarm identification, sender authenticity verification and message integrity.
+If proof fails at any state of message propagation on any peer, the peer will cease propagating the message.

 # API Usage